GeoDoo/gdWeather/README.md

-# weatherModule
+# gd_weather Drupal 7 module
-Using the OpenWeatherMap API display weather for up to three cities.
+Using the <a href="http://openweathermap.org/api">OpenWeatherMap API</a> display weather for up to three cities.